BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 color: rgb(17, 46, 56)
 language: en
 ---
 In the last couple of years, Gradle has been encouraging developers to work towards modularizing their projects.
-Of course, when implemented effectively, this approach offers several advantages, with build parallelization being a significant factor.
+Of course, when effectively implemented, this approach offers several advantages, with build parallelization being a significant factor.

-But splitting your Android project into many, many modules has a major drawback, at first: you need to write a build file for each of them.
+But splitting your Android project into many modules has a major drawback, at first: you need to write a build file for each of them.

 ## The naive approach